Do you know where your money is going?

 In both cases, the fee is 40% of the savings and you pay this fee immediately.

 If you want to upgrade to Truebill Premium, the fee is $4.99 a month or $35.99 a year.

 The premium service offers a handful of additional benefits, which I go into detail next.

-By paying for the premium service, you get a handful of benefits over the standard offerings.
+By paying for the premium subscription service, you get a handful of premium features over the basic service.

 Specifically, you get the following:

 - Subscription cancellation.
 Truebill will cancel subscriptions for you.

 - Budgeting Tool.
 Create and follow a budget with unlimited categories.

 - Smart Savings Accounts.
 Automate savings by specifying an amount to save each month.